 Our first meeting

-We will perform a verification of identity.
+We will perform a verification of your identity.
 Please bring your driver’s license and a birth certificate or passport, as well as a Medicare card.

-During the first meeting, we will review the contract of sale for the respective property, obtain financial details, loan approvals as well as any other items we require and sign relevant documentation.
+During the first meeting, we will review the Contract of Sale for the respective property, obtain financial details, loan approvals as well as any other items we require, and sign relevant documentation.

 What we’ll do

-After the first meeting, we will submit the application and relevant documentation to Deposit Assure.
+We will submit the application and relevant documentation to Deposit Assure.

 To acquire a deposit bond, a party must satisfy eligibility criteria with the bond provider (which is usually approved finance or the sale of the property before a deposit bond is issued).